flowchart TB

 8.4 How It Works: Many Contributors, One Worker, One Account

-Every person or platform that benefits from a gig worker’s labor contributes a small amount to that worker’s Health Savings Account.
+The model is simple: every person or platform that benefits from a gig worker’s labor contributes a small amount to that worker’s Health Savings Account.
+The contributions are tiny.
+The sources are many.
+The accumulation is steady.

 8.5 A Day in the Life: Ramesh, Delivery Driver